vaywick/sa-pinns-tdd/README.md

 While the initial subdomain requires more epochs to reach convergence, subsequent subdomains benefit from transferred information, resulting in accelerated optimization.

+#### Each folder in our repository is detailed in its respective readme.md file.

 # Benchmark

 ### Allen-Cahn (SA-PINNs-TDD using 2 partition training)：